Bill-M123/pic_a_wheel/README.md

 For now, I have changed the design a bit in order to get everything running and ease testing.
 Currently, there are essentially four working pages: login, a master control, an active player, and an inactive player.

+From the command line, run test program with:

+## python third_deal.py

 ## login

 Simple as it sounds.  access by pic-a-wheel-root/login